-The emergence of local actors also suggests to consider problems related to network and joint 'network-generation-demand flexibilities' optimization problems. (considering mainly the distribution network).
+The emergence of local actors also suggests to consider problems related to network and joint 'network- generation-demand flexibilities' optimization problems. (considering mainly the distribution network), and problems relative to modelling the behavior of consumers in a competitive context.

 Formulations of these new problems are ongoing.
 Some mathematical approaches were identified including:

-- Some thesis work [P2014];

-- Decomposition Methods (PGMO project "Decomposition / Coordination for Smart Grids")
+- Bilevel optimisation in a multi-leaders- multi followers case - Quasi-convex optimisation - Decomposition Methods (PGMO project "Decomposition / Coordination for Smart

+Grids")

-- Game Theory
+Game Theory